Claude Akins: Film career

 Akins was signed up by talent agent Meyer Mishkin and became one of "Meyer Mishkin's Band of Uglies," a group of character actors represented by Mishkin that included Lee Marvin, Charles Bronson, Jeff Chandler, James Coburn, Michael Ansara and Chuck Connors.
 He later recounted that early in his career demands were made on actors in low-budget movies that included doing their own stunts to save money.
 As a result, Akins once was run over by a wagon in one western.

 As a film actor, Akins first appeared in From Here to Eternity (1953).
-He appeared as a seaman in The Caine Mutiny (1954), in which he appeared as one of a pair of incorrigible seamen, Horrible and Meatball, the other played by Lee Marvin.
+In The Caine Mutiny (1954), he appeared as one of a pair of incorrigible seamen, Horrible and Meatball, the other played by Lee Marvin.
 He portrayed prisoner Joe Burdette in Rio Bravo (starring John Wayne, Ricky Nelson, Dean Martin, and Angie Dickinson).
 He played Naval Lt.
 Commander Farber in Don't Give Up the Ship, starring Jerry Lewis.

 Akins appeared in Porgy and Bess (1959) and went on to portray Rockwell W. "Rocky" Rockman in The Devil's Brigade, the Reverend Jeremiah Brown in the movie Inherit the Wind (1960), outlaw Ben Lane in Comanche Station that same year.
-He was featured in Sam Fuller's 1962 film Merrill's Marauders, receiving critical acclaim for his performance as a hard-bitten, weary soldier, especially for a scene in which his unit rests for a short while in a Burmese village.
-Kolowicz is fed a bowl of rice by an elderly women and weeps.
+He was featured in Sam Fuller's 1962 film Merrill's Marauders, receiving critical acclaim for his performance as Sgt.
+Kolowicz, a hard-bitten, weary soldier, especially for a scene in which his unit rests for a short while in a Burmese village.
+Kolowicz is fed a bowl of rice by an elderly woman and weeps.
 Writing in his memoir A Third Face, Fuller said it was "one of the scenes I'm most proud of," and that whenever he sees it he bursts into tears.

 He played Seely Jones in A Distant Trumpet (1964), and the gorilla leader Aldo in Battle for the Planet of the Apes (1973), the last original Apes movie.

 He had a small part in The Sea Chase with John Wayne.
 He appeared with Yul Brynner and Robert Fuller in the film Return of the Seven (1966) (also called Return of the Magnificent Seven and The Magnificent Seven 2), and also appeared in the movie Seasons of the Heart (1993).

 In a 1987 interview, Akins called his film career "disappointing," and said that his biggest regret was that he lost the role of "Dragline" in Cool Hand Luke (1967) to George Kennedy, who went on to win the Academy Award for Best Supporting Actor.